-School Principals (government and non-government schools):
+School Principals (govenment and non-government schools):

-- Promote the value of Vocational Education and Training (VET) programs to their staff (including school leadership) and school community. - Must provide adequate financial and physical resourcing within the School's budget to meet quality and compliance requirements for VET programs. - Must consider their teaching staff's capacity to deliver VET qualifications within their school's workforce planning processes. - Must ensure VET programs comply with all other relevant school/DoE policies, including establishing and monitoring contractual agreements with RTOs.
+- Promote the value of Vocational Education and Training (VET) programs to their staff (including school leadership) and school community. - Must provide adequate financial and physical resourcing within the School's budget to meet quality and compliance requirements for VET programs. - Should consider their teaching staff's capacity to deliver VET qualifications within their school's workforce planning processes. - Must ensure VET programs comply with all other relevant school/DECYP policies, including establishing and monitoring contractual agreements with RTOs. - Should appoint a staff member as the VET liaison Officer.
+This role will liaise with Senior Secondary Provision in relation to VET delivered to their students. - Should ensure VET teachers employed by the school attend professional learning days focusing on maintaining competency and currency of VET training and assessment and their industry specialty.

-Must encourage VET teachers employed by the school to attend professional learning days (where possible) focusing on maintaining competency and currency of VET training and assessment and their industry specialty, in line with the ASQA Standards for Registered Training Organisations.
+Schools (government and non-govenment):

-Schools (government and non-government):
+- Should consult the VET resources available from the Senior Secondary Provision team when considering whether to offer a VET program in their school, including the VET step-by-step flowchart and VET self-assessment tool for schools. - Should consult the Guide to RTO Agreements, available from the Senior Secondary Provision team, when seeking a Registered Training Organisation to deliver a VET course - Should maintain relationships with industry and community organisations in their region to ensure current knowledge of local labour market needs and any relevant issues relating to training packages or specific qualifications they deliver, for Registered Training Organisations. - Should consult and adhere to the companion/implementation guide for the applicable VET training package.
+Some companion/implementation guides explicitly state that courses are not suitable for delivery to secondary school students.
+The advice is compiled with consideration of health and safety implications for these learners and participation in the relevant industry sector. - Must not allow for training to be scheduled so that a Certificate III could be attained before the end of year 12, unless the appropriate specified process has been followed with endorsement from the sector head. - Where a Certificate III qualification is not completed while the student is at school, the school should work with the student to facilitate transition to TasTAFE, or another RTO, post-year 12 to complete their qualification. - Must not allow students to enrol in a full VET qualification prior to year 11, unless the appropriate specified process has been followed with endorsement from the sector head.

-- Should consult the VET resources available from the VLCE unit when considering whether to offer a VET program in their school, including the VET step-by-step flowchart and VET self-assessment tool for schools. - Within their quality assurance processes, schools must adhere to a list of approved RTOs and the DoE Guide to RTO Agreements, available from the VLCE unit, when seeking a Registered Training Organisation to deliver a VET course. - Must register their signed RTO agreement with the VLCE unit. - Must maintain relationships with industry and community organisations in their region to ensure current knowledge of local labour market needs and any relevant issues relating to training packages or specific qualifications they deliver, in line with the ASQA Standards for Registered Training Organisations. - Must consult and adhere to the companion/ implementation guide for the applicable VET training package (available online or through VLCE) when considering whether to offer VET to their students.
-Some companion/implementation guides explicitly state that courses are not suitable for delivery to secondary school students. - Must not allow for training to be scheduled so that a Certificate III could be attained before the end of year 12, unless an individual or class exemption has been agreed to by the sector head. - Where a Certificate III qualification is started while the student is at school, the school must work with the student to facilitate transition to TasTAFE, or another RTO, post-year 12 to complete their qualification. - Must not allow students to enrol in a full VET qualification prior to year 11, except in circumstances where an individual or class exemption has been agreed to by the sector head. - Must ensure that courses offered are delivered in accordance with the Australian Qualifications Framework's (AQF) volume of learning indicators, in line with the ASQA Standards for VET Accredited Courses.
+- Must ensure that courses offered are delivered in accordance with the Australian Qualifications Framework (AQF) volume of learning indicators and the amount of training is sufficient for learners to develop the required skills and knowledge. - Must ensure industry-specific equipment and facilities on school property are maintained and meet relevant safety standards. - Should prioritise VET programs for the use of industry-specific equipment and facilities over other school programs. - Should meet with their chosen RTO quarterly to monitor each VET program, in line with school assessment and reporting processes.
+Areas for discussion should include course structure and progress, student participation and wellbeing, and RTO reporting and resulting compliance. - Should ensure that vocational placements are included for students enrolling in a full VET qualification. - Should ensure vocational placements are a minimum of five (5) days duration for a Certficate I and ten (10) days duration for a Certificate II and above. - Should undertake a formal, documented review of the VET program at its conclusion.
+The school may use the review tool available from the Senior Secondary Provision team within DECYP;

-- Must ensure industry-specific equipment and facilities on school property are maintained and meet relevant safety standards. - Should prioritise VET programs for the use of industry-specific equipment and facilities over other school programs. - Should meet with their chosen RTO quarterly to monitor each VET program, in line with school assessment and reporting processes.
-Areas for discussion should include course structure and progress, student participation and wellbeing, and RTO reporting and resulting compliance. - Must only offer qualifications registered to the Australian Qualifications Framework that will be recognised as valid and robust by industry. - Must ensure that vocational placements are included for students enrolling in a full VET qualification. - Must ensure vocational placements are a minimum of five (5) days' duration for Certificate I courses and ten (10) days' duration for Certificate II courses and above. - Must undertake a formal, documented review of the VET program at its conclusion.
-The school may use the review tool available from the Vocational Learning and Career Education unit within DoE -vlce@education.tas.gov.au.
+seniorsecondaryprovision@DECYP.tas.gov.au